 Public defenders–attorneys who represent people who cannot afford to hire an attorney–suffer from massive, sometimes unmanageable caseloads, and they are chronically underfunded, meaning that they are sometimes unable to consult the proper experts or conduct the necessary testing.
 While public defenders are some of the most dedicated and passionate advocates, they often are unable to properly represent people.
 In other words, poor people cannot afford justice and more easily fall victim to wrongful convictions.

-In Montana, mass incarceration is a huge problem that is made evident by the racial composition of our prisons.
-Native Americans are more than four times as likely to be incarcerated than white people.
+In Montana, mass incarceration is made evident by the racial composition of our prisons.
+Indigenous people are more than four times as likely to be incarcerated than White people.
 Black people are more than eight times as likely, and Hispanic people are more than two times as likely.
-These numbers are especially problematic considering that the population in Montana is 89 percent white, and there is no evidence that suggests race determines criminality.
+These numbers are especially problematic considering that the population in Montana is 89 percent White, and there is no evidence that suggests race determines criminality.